oleksandrmyhydiuk/UnikProject/README.md

 # UnikProject
 Project: Financial Assistant
  The Financial Assistant is a desktop application built with Python for managing personal budgets.
 It allows you to track income and expenses, analyze your financial flows with reports and charts, and convert currencies in real-time.
 The application is developed using the Tkinter library for the graphical user interface and Matplotlib for data visualization.
-The project follows Object-Oriented Programming (OOP) principles, including encapsulation, inheritance, and polymorphism.
+The project follows Object-Oriented Programming (OOP) principles, including encapsulation, abstraction, inheritance, and polymorphism.

 Project Status: In Development
  This project is for educational purposes and is currently under active development.
 The current version is stable and demonstrates the core functionality, but there is still much work to be done.